 They built the house out of stone and weathered steel.
 In this way, they designed the building to blend into its surroundings rather than stand out from them.
 The inspiration came from the natural colors of the landscape.

-The first thing you notice about this building is that one section of it is floating over a steep ravine.
-This design allows it to maximize the beautiful view in a stunning way.
-Studio MM created this challenging design.
+The first thing you notice about this home is that one section of it is floating over a steep ravine.